khomcvla/meta-it-api/README.md

 As a bonus, Docker has been implemented to enhance convenience and portability.

 ---

-With this .Net WebAPI, users can seamlessly manage their book catalog, leveraging the features and functionalities provided.

 ## How to Run
 To launch the application, simply use the following command: